Azure-Samples/azure-search-openai-demo-java/docs/aca/README-ACA.md

   * **Important**: Ensure you can run `pwsh.exe` from a PowerShell command.
 If this fails, you likely need to upgrade PowerShell.

->NOTE: Your Azure Account must have `Microsoft.Authorization/roleAssignments/write` permissions, such as [User Access Administrator](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#user-access-administrator) or [Owner](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#owner).
+>[!WARNING] Your Azure Account must have `Microsoft.Authorization/roleAssignments/write` permissions, such as [User Access Administrator](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#user-access-administrator) or [Owner](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#owner).

 ### Starting from scratch